Destiny (video game): Critical reception

 Despite the criticism, the game received the title of Game of the Year from GamesRadar, the BAFTA Award for Best Game at the British Academy Video Games Awards.
 At the 2014 National Academy of Video Game Trade Reviewers (NAVGTR), the game won Original Dramatic Score, New IP and Control Precision, and was nominated for Game Design (New IP), Control Design (3D), Character Design and Art Direction (Contemporary).
+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences awarded Destiny with "Action Game of the Year" and outstanding achievement in "Online Gameplay", "Original Music Composition", and "Sound Design"; it also received nominations for "Outstanding Innovation in Gaming" and "Game of the Year".

 Sales

 On September 10, 2014, Activision claimed that Destiny was the most successful new gaming franchise launch, as the game shipped more than US$500 million to retail stores and first-parties worldwide.
 As of September 17, 2014, there have been over 11 million gameplay sessions within North America.
 It was also the biggest software launch for the PlayStation 4 since holiday 2013.
 On November 4, 2014, Activision Publishing CEO Eric Hirshberg revealed that the game has 9.5 million registered players.
 On December 23, 2014, Bungie revealed that 13 million people have played the game since its launch.
 As of January 5, 2015, the game has 16 million registered players.
-As of September 17, 2015, the game has 20 million players.Destiny sold 91,277 physical retail copies for PlayStation 4 and 49,503 retail copies for PlayStation 3 within the first week of release in Japan, placing second and third place respectively within the Japanese software sales charts for that particular week.
+As of September 17, 2015, the game has 20 million players.

+Destiny sold 91,277 physical retail copies for PlayStation 4 and 49,503 retail copies for PlayStation 3 within the first week of release in Japan, placing second and third place respectively within the Japanese software sales charts for that particular week.
 Destiny was the third best-selling retail game in the United States in 2014.
 On May 6, 2015, Activision Blizzard announced that Destiny, along with another title from its subsidiary Blizzard Entertainment, Hearthstone have generated nearly US$1 billion for the company.

 57% of Taken King's UK sales were on PlayStation 4.

 As of November 2015, Destiny had 25 million registered users, a five million increase in three months.